 Crisp flaky puff pastry filled with spiced chorizo and salty cheese.
 My Chorizo & Cheese Pinwheels are so addictive you'll find it hard to eat just one!

 - 100 g cheddar cheese grated

-Unroll the pastry and using a rolling pin, roll until it is 2-3mm thick keeping it on the baking paper it comes with
+Unroll the pastry and keep it on the baking paper it comes with

 Using the chorizo slices, make two lines along the longest side of the pastry